ChrisDaBaws/research-modifiability-pattern-experiment/README.md

-# Service-Oriented Modifiability Patterns Experiment
+# Service-Oriented Modifiability Experiment

-To provide empirical support for the impact of service-based patterns on modifiability this repo contains two functionally equivalent systems, one as a pattern version and one as a non-pattern version.
+To provide empirical support for the modifiability of service-based sytems this repo contains two functionally equivalent WebShop systems.

-Several exercises have to be performed on the systems to measure the effect of the patterns.
+Several exercises have to be performed on the systems within a certain timeframe.
+Both effectiveness and efficiency are measured for each version.

 Required:
-- JDK >= 8
+- JDK >=1.8
 - Maven >=3.5.0
 - Node.js >=8.0.0
 - A Java IDE (recommended: Eclipse)
 - A Web IDE (recommended: Visual Studio Code)
+- For version 2 of the system: Apache Kafka >=1.1.0
+- A web browser (recommended: Chrome)